 • In each of the rows of the test data, the test cases may be executed after being invoked.

-20. When are the unit tests garbage collected within Junit?
+20. When is unit test garbage collected within Junit?

-21. Which are the different approaches of exception handling within Junit?
+21. Which are the different approaches to approaching exceptions within Junit?

 • Try catch Idiom